 Capstone - 3 credits:

-* This course can be taken after 18 creditshave been completed and requires the permission of the Graduate Coordinator.
+* This course can be taken after 18 credits have been completed.

 *** This course must be taken at the end of the program.
 It may be taken in conjunction with one other course.